-Besides the obvious attraction of seeing this wonderful animal up close and in its natural habitat, these tours turn out to be fun as they allow us to take a pleasant boat trip, feeling the wind in our face and the sea in our skin.
+Besides the obvious attraction of seeing this wonderful animal up close and in its natural habitat, these tours turn out to be fun as they allow us to take a pleasant boat trip, feeling the wind on our faces and the sea on our skin.

 Once again, we strongly advise you to book in advance so you can guarantee that you will go on the day and at the time you want.
 Note that from our experience, the prices online and in the marina are similar.

 The beaches in Lagos are often considered the most beautiful in the Algarve and are often on the list of the best beaches in the world.
-Whether or not they are the most beautiful in the Algarve or the world is very difficult to say, but they are certainly fabulous and well worth a visit, or several.
+Whether or not they are the most beautiful in the Algarve or the world is very difficult to say, but they are undoubtedly fabulous and well worth a visit or several.

-The beaches between the city of Lagos and Ponta da Piedade are the best known and, in our opinion, the best in Lagos, which is why some of them they made into our list of the best beaches in the Algarve.
-These are the beaches of Batata, Praia dos Estudantes, Praia do Pinhão, Praia Dona Ana and Praia do Camilo.
-In the list, we only included two, because we had to limit ourselves and not make a list comprised of only Lagos beaches…
+The beaches between the city of Lagos and Ponta da Piedade are the best known and, in our opinion, the best in Lagos, which is why some of them made it into our list of the best beaches in the Algarve.
+These are the beaches of Batata, Praia dos Estudantes, Praia do Pinhão, Praia Dona Ana, and Praia do Camilo.
+We only included two in the list because we had to limit ourselves and not make a list comprised of only Lagos beaches…

 Though, they all share the same characteristics, as they are relatively small stretches of sand nestled between the typical colored cliffs of the region and surrounded by unusual rock formations – the same ones we see when we take boat tours to Ponta da Piedade.

 The sand is usually fine and yellow, and the water is warmer than on the west coast but much cooler than on the Eastern Algarve.
 The sands of these beaches are relatively small and, in some cases, very small.
-Camilo beach, for example, is one of the prettiest but it is especially small, and therefore it becomes overcrowded very quickly.
-That’s why it’s important to go early in the summer.
+Camilo Beach, for example, is one of the prettiest, but it is especially small and becomes overcrowded very quickly.
+That’s why, in the summer, it’s essential to go early.